KRistmas Career CountdownPosted on 04/12/18

 For many of us Christmas is time to take stock of our careers and consider what the next year will bring.

-At Kendrick Rose we’ve been helping place candidates in new roles with Jersey’s top companies and organisations for nearly a decade.
+At Kendrick Rose we’ve been helping place candidates in new roles with Jersey’s top companies and organisations for over a decade.
 We’ve interviewed hundreds of people over the years, speaking to clients about what they really want, and helping candidates show what they are capable of.

 Our 12 tips take you through the whole process of changing roles, from considering what’s right for you, to preparing for and then acing an interview.